Product Spotlight: 3M™ RP+ VHB Tape

 RP+ tape can replace screws, rivets, welding, or other common attachment methods.
 These methods punch holes essentially damaging the material.
 If you need a waterproof seal, a closed cell foam tape like RP+ is a great option.
 In addition, it is more efficient to apply one strip of tape instead of drilling many holes, or welding parts together which requires more time and skill.
 The double-sided adhesive on RP+ tape can also increase efficiencies by applying tape to one part while leaving the liner in place on the opposite side to be pulled and attached to a second part later.

 Additional VHB Resources and 3M RP+ Product Data Sheet

-- VHB LSE Q&A - Joining Materials with Low Surface Energy Materials with New 3M Double-Sided Tape
+- VHB LSE Q&A - Joining Low Surface Energy Materials with New 3M Double-Sided Tape

-For over thirty years JBC Technologies has utilized our engineering expertise and breadth of vertically integrated converting capabilities to turn rolls of flexible materials into custom die-cut parts.
-As a premier flexible materials converter, JBC Technologies partners with many industry leading material manufacturers like 3M to provide our customers with the highest quality die-cut products.
+For over thirty years, JBC Technologies has utilized our engineering expertise and breadth of vertically integrated converting capabilities to turn rolls of flexible materials into custom die-cut parts.
+As a 3M™ Preferred Converter with extensive manufacturing capabilities, we provide our customers with the highest quality die-cut products and custom converting solutions.

-Contact us today to learn more about how our custom solutions can help you convert your design concepts into reality.
+Contact us today to learn more about how our expert team can help you convert your design concepts into reality.